 [xiii] Many music critics note that Malcolm McClaren, Kim Fowley, and Rodney Bingenheimer and others were from the upper or upper middle classes.
 However influential they thought they were in their small punk empires, there were thousands of bands that formed without backers or rich sponsors.
 The “posh” argument minimizes the real activity of thousands of punk rockers in the underground scene.
 In Washington DC, Ian MacKaye and Henry Rollins worked at a Hagen Daz ice cream store in Georgetown and the local movie theater to save money to put out records and pursue music.
 See Crawford, Salad Days.
 This could be the “two jobs” trope often found in Southern Plains country music lyrics.

 [xiv] David Park, Conglomerate Rock: The Music Industry’s Quest to Divide Music and Conquer Wallets (Lanham, MD: Lexington Books, 2007).
-Park notes that in 2005, independent record labels had only 28% of domestic market share in sales annually; Universal Music Group held 26% DMSA; Sony BMG 22% DMSA; EMI 13% DMSA; and Warner 11% DMSA.
-The DMSA for independents has shrunk considerably since 2005 to under 15% DMSA due to mergers and acquisitions in multi-integrated media corporations; A few of the significant new fanzines were Slash (Los Angeles); Flipside Magazine (Los Angeles); Maximum Rock and Roll (Berkeley, CA), and The Big Takeover Magazine (New York City); New York University has a new, punk rock and underground fanzine collection that researchers can utilize to understand the modes of music journalism at the local level from the 1970s to the present.
+Park notes that in 2005, all independent record labels had only 28% of domestic market share in sales annually; Universal Music Group held 26% DMSA; Sony BMG 22% DMSA; EMI 13% DMSA; and Warner 11% DMSA.
+The DMSA for all independents has stayed consistent since 2005 to 34.4% DMSA in 2015.
+A few of the significant new fanzines were Slash (Los Angeles); Flipside Magazine (Los Angeles); Maximum Rock and Roll (Berkeley, CA), and The Big Takeover Magazine (New York City); New York University has a new, punk rock and underground fanzine collection that researchers can utilize to understand the modes of music journalism at the local level from the 1970s to the present.
 The writer of this narrative has donated a substantial portion of his fanzine collection to the NYU library archives.

 [xv] Heller and Feher, The Postmodern Political Condition, 136.